jmandel/interop-2019-nprms/ehi-export.md

 *ONC should require that certified EHRs support full EHI export via patient-accessible API, even without standardizing the API or the data payloads.
 This will meet the Cures intent for API access.*

+Note that this EHI export API is in addition to the other proposed patient-access API requirements (i.e., USCDI access using SMART on FHIR).

 ## Eventually, industry can then drive toward common practices, like...